 This is fewer proceeds in the seller’s pocket in a city with high closing costs.
 Real estate fees in NYC make the market less liquid, and more money goes into intermediaries’ pockets.

-The national U.S. average real estate total commission charged by real estate brokers to sell a home stands at 5.36%.
+The national U.S. average real estate total commission real estate brokers charge to sell a home is 5.36%.
 While in the U.K., real estate brokers charge 3.25%.
-Lastly, in France, it ranges from 2 to 4%, in the center of London, brokers charge 1.7%.
+Lastly, in France, it ranges from 2 to 4%; in the center of London, brokers charge 1.7%.

 It’s common for real estate agents in NYC to charge a lower fee for more expensive apartments in London or Paris.
 Brokers generally do not accept that in New York and NYC, real estate fees are the highest in the world.

 To make matters worse, in London or Paris, the average agent commission remains lower than in the rest of the country when you buy a home.
 How do you explain this?
 A home purchase in London and Paris is considered a safe and liquid “asset class” in other words, it is easy to sell, and it is easier to sell a studio by the Eiffel tower than a farm in Normandy.

 For this reason, the listing agent trying to sell the farm needs to charge more.
 The same statement applies to rentals, but this will be the topic of another blog post.